-Former Secretary of State
+Former Nebraska Secretary of State

-Gale worked for the Law Department of Northern Natural Gas Company before joining U.S. Senator Roman Hruska in Washington, D.C. as a legislative assistant for two years, and he then returned to Nebraska to serve as an Assistant U.S. Attorney in Omaha and Lincoln.
+Gale worked for the Law Department of Northern Natural Gas Company before joining U.S. Senator Roman Hruska in Washington, D.C., as a legislative assistant for two years, and he then returned to Nebraska to serve as an Assistant U.S. Attorney in Omaha and Lincoln.
 Gale was offered and took the opportunity to practice law in North Platte, Nebraska, for 29 years.

 Active in Republican Party politics, Gale was elected Chairman of the State Republican Party in 1986 to fill a vacant term, and later served on the state campaign steering committees for U.S. Senator Dave Karnes and for U.S. Senator Chuck Hagel.
 Gale was defeated in the GOP Third District Congressional primary by Coach Tom Osborne in 2000 and was appointed later in 2000 by Governor Mike Johanns as Secretary of State to fill a vacancy when Scott Moore resigned.

 Gale was elected as Secretary of State in 2002, 2006, 2010, and 2014, and resigned at the end of his term on January 9, 2019.
 As Secretary of State, Gale served as Chief Elections Officer, Chief Protocol Officer, Keeper of the Great Seal, Chief Business Services Officer, and State Records Management Officer.
-He also served on the State Pardons Board, State Canvassing Board, and five other state boards or commissions.
+He also served on the State Pardons Board, State Canvassing Board, and five other state boards and commissions.